koljamaier/JST-master/README.md

 With this, sentiment-topics can be analyzed over time to do trend analytics.

 ## Getting Started
 To compile the project type `make` in a shell.
+Alternatively you can import the project into Visual Studio.

 ### Estimation (JST)
 For training on a single dataset execute: